 Age Group Awards and Post Race

 The Columbia Association Kids Triathlon will award first, second, and third place across four age groups for both girls and boys.
-Each triathlete will receive a commemorative Columbia Association Kids Triathlon race tee and finisher's medal, be eligible for our popular themed door prizes, and enjoy healthy post race snacks and hydration.
+Each triathlete will receive a commemorative Columbia Association Kids Triathlon race tee and finisher's medal, be eligible for door prizes, and enjoy healthy post race snacks and hydration.

-Our 20 page Triathlete (and Parent) Guide is chock full of important pre-race and race day information.
+Our Triathlete Guide has a barnful of important pre-race and race day information.
 In it you’ll find information about packet pick up, the swim, bike and run courses, results and awards, and everything in between.
-The guide will be mailed one month prior to race day.

 Day before (Saturday) Packet Pick Up